Greedy Poisson Rejection Sampling: Greedy Poisson Rejection Sampling

-\textbf{Branch-and-bound GPRS with splitting functions:} With some additional machinery, \Cref{alg:gprs_sac} can be extended to much more general settings, such as $\Reals^D$ and cases where $r$ is not unimodal, by introducing the notion of a \textit{splitting function}.
+\textbf{Branch-and-bound GPRS with splitting functions:} With some additional machinery, \Cref{alg:gprs_sac} can be extended to more general settings, such as $\Reals^D$ and cases where $r$ is not unimodal, by introducing the notion of a \textit{splitting function}.
 For a region of space, $B \subseteq \Omega$, a splitting function \texttt{split} simply returns a binary partition of the set, i.e. $\{L, R\} = \mathtt{split}(B)$, such that $L \cap R = \emptyset$ and $L \cup R = B$.
 In this case, we can perform a similar tree search to \Cref{alg:gprs_sac}, captured in \Cref{alg:gprs_general}.
+Recall that $(\tilde{T}, \tilde{X})$ is the first arrival of $\Pi$ under $\varphi$.
 Starting with the whole space $B = \Omega$, we simulate the next arrival $(T, X)$ of $\Pi$ in $B$ at each step.
 If we reject it, we partition $B$ into two parts, $L$ and $R$, using \texttt{split}.
-Then, with probability $\Prob[\tilde{X} \in R \mid \tilde{X} \in B, \tilde{T} \geq T]$, we continue searching through the arrivals of $\Pi$ in $R$ only, and in $L$ only otherwise.
-We show the correctness of this procedure in \Cref{sec:general_gprs_with_binary_search}, where we also derive how the quantities $\Prob[\tilde{X} \in R \mid \tilde{X} \in B, \tilde{T} \geq T]$ and $\sigma$ can be computed in practice.
+Then, with probability $\Prob[\tilde{X} \in R \mid \tilde{X} \in B, \tilde{T} \geq T]$, we continue searching through the arrivals of $\Pi$ only in $R$, and only in $L$ otherwise.
+We show the correctness of this procedure in \Cref{sec:general_gprs_with_binary_search} and describe how to compute $\Prob[\tilde{X} \in R \mid \tilde{X} \in B, \tilde{T} \geq T]$ and $\sigma$ in practice.
 This splitting procedure is analogous to the general version of A* sampling/coding \citep{maddison2014sampling, flamich2022fast}, which is parameterized by the same splitting functions.
-Note that \Cref{alg:gprs_sac} is a special case of \Cref{alg:gprs_general}, where the underlying space is $\Omega = \Reals$, $r$ is unimodal, and at each step for an interval bound $B = (a, b)$ and sample $X \in (a, b)$ we split $B$ into $\{(a, X), (X, b)\}$.
+Note that \Cref{alg:gprs_sac} is a special case of \Cref{alg:gprs_general}, where $\Omega = \Reals$, $r$ is unimodal, and at each step for an interval bound $B = (a, b)$ and sample $X \in (a, b)$ we split $B$ into $\{(a, X), (X, b)\}$.